Alma Thomas: A Guide to Appreciating the Great DC Painter | Washingtonian (DC)

 From a formalist perspective, the canvases of the 1960s and 1970s are colorful, bright, and energetic—eye-catching.
 And the titles are often combinations of floral and musical terms, which are poetic.
 There is also a kind of brushwork that is both engagingly childlike—not childish—and incredibly sophisticated.
 It creates a kind of productive tension that feels warm, inviting, and approachable.

-Seth Femen
+Seth Feman

 Co-creator of “Everything Is Beautiful”; deputy director for art and interpretation and curator of photography at the Chrysler Museum